At Celebrate Communion, we are honored to be your source for all your Communion supply needs.

 There are links to two articles in my blog that speaks to this important issue, found on the Gluten Free category page:

-Many churches buy the two items I recommended and bundle them creatively in a mini zip lock bag (jewelry sized food safe bag found at craft stores) or saran wrapped or even a muslin draw-string bag.
+Many churches buy the gluten free wafers in one of the 2 dimensions, 9/10" or 1.25", and bundle them creatively in a mini food safe zip lock bag (see item CCC-ZIPBAG) or saran wrapped or even a muslin draw-string bag.

 Q. We have folks who have peanut and tree nut allergies in our congregation and cannot have anything that has been manufactured in a facility that even processes peanuts and tree nuts.
 Are your wafers or grape juice processed on machinery that is used to process items which have been exposed nuts and peanuts?
 Thank you.

 A. I am happy to confirm the safety from allergens in ingredients used in our Communion elements, specifically peanut and tree nut.